-Sadhus are holy men who have left behind all material attachments and live in caves, forests and temples all over India and Nepal.
+Sadhus are dreadlocked holy men who have left behind all material attachments and live in caves, forests and temples all over India and Nepal.
 Here’s an intriguing look into the life of a Sadhu!

 I met this Sadhu at the Pashupatinath temple in Kathmandu.
 You may notice burn scars on the inside of his right arm.
 In Nepalese, he shared the story of how he had been badly burned when he was a child and how a local holy man took him in and began teaching him the ways of the Sadhus.